 What is Pre-Hire Testing?

-Pre-hire testing or pre-hire assessment is the process of using tests and questionnaires to screen candidates for job openings on a variety of factors like cognitive ability, critical thinking skills, personality, preferences and motivation.
+Pre-hire testing or pre-hire assessment is the process of using various questionnaires to screen candidates for job openings.
+These tests typically measure areas such as cognitive ability, critical thinking skills, personality, work preferences, and motivation.

-The use of hiring assessments is on the rise, with as much as a 20% increase year over year.
-Some surveys show more than 80%of Fortune 500 companies are using hiring assessments for executive positions, and that smaller companies have begun adopting hiring assessments as well for a more scientific and quantifiable way of evaluating candidates.
-According to the publisher of the Myers-Briggs Type Indicator (MBTI) test, 89 of the Fortune 100 companies use their personality test as a way to screen candidates and predict future success.
+The use of hiring assessments is on the rise.
+Nearly 60% of companies use some type of assessment in their pre-hire process (Aberdeen Strategy & Research).
+Companies use these hiring assessments as a more quantifiable way of evaluating candidates.
+According to the publisher of the Myers-Briggs Type Indicator (MBTI) test, 88% of the Fortune 500 companies use their personality test as a way to screen candidates and predict future success.

-So why are companies adopting the use of standardized pre-hire testing and hiring assessments?
+So why are so many companies adopting the use of standardized pre-hire testing and hiring assessments?
 Isn’t a few rounds of phone interviews and on-site meetings enough?
-As it turns out, according to the Society of Human Resources Management, 53% of all job applicants lie on their resumes, claiming credit for projects they weren’t actually involved in and exaggerating their skills and accomplishments.
-The in-person interview provides only a very quick and one-dimensional view into the candidate as a potential employee and is a better measure of the employee’s charisma, charm and persuasive power than actual job performance.
-Positive references that are provided to employers as a part of the background check process are typically friends of potential candidates and do little to verify the candidate’s actual qualifications and personality traits.
-Because of this, many employers have adopted a customized approach to interviews, often including a brief project, test, or working “case study” as a part of the recruitment process.
+As it turns out, according to a CareerBuilder survey, 75% of employers have discovered a lie on applicants’ resumes.
+Falsehoods include claiming credit for projects the candidate wasn’t actually involved in and exaggerating skills and accomplishments.
+The in-person interview gives the hiring committee a relatively quick, surface-level view of the candidate as a potential employee and is a better measure of the employee’s charisma and persuasive power than actual job performance .
+References provided to employers as a part of the background check process are often friends of candidates who do little to verify the candidate’s actual qualifications and personality traits.
+Because of this, many employers have adopted a customized approach to interviews, often including a brief project, test, or working “case study” as a part of the hiring process.
 The problem with simply using tests, projects, and case studies is that they only measure the candidate’s performance in one instance, on one project, and in the artificial environment/situation that is created when a candidate is under pressure to “impress” the hiring manager.
 Tests and case studies don’t truly show the full picture of the candidate, nor do they capture whether the candidate is likely to succeed and stay in the role.

-Pre-hire testing allows you to screen for more than just charisma and interviewing ability.
-It also helps you turn the search for the right candidate into more than just a ticking of the boxes or a checklist of skills and qualifications.
-With hiring assessments, you can test for a range of applicable skills and personality traits including:
+Pre-hire testing enables companies to screen for more than just charisma and interviewing skills.
+The process also helps turn the search for the right candidate into more than just ticking a checklist of skills and qualifications.
+Hiring assessments can evaluate a range of applicable skills and personality traits including:

 - Cognitive ability